Nancy078/nancy078.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD student at University of Michigan School of Information (UMSI) studying NLP and computational social science.
-I am advised by David Jurgens and Justine Zhang.
-I am particularly interested in studying social media and conversations.
+I am a first year PhD student at University of Michigan School of Information (UMSI) studying NLP and computational social science, advised by David Jurgens and Justine Zhang.
+I am particularly interested in studying conversation analysis and social media.

 I graduated with BA in Statistics and Data Science from UC Berkeley in 2023.